sulaimanalmani/Live_CSI_Activity_Recognition/README.md

 Note: Open matlab using "sudo ./matlab -softwareopengl" for this to work.

 After Live CSI is achieved, now you have to train a ML model which can classify activities.
-You can either train you own model and use it or use the model I have trained here
+You can either train you own model and use it or use the model I have trained in the models folder.
+(To use your own model, replace the files in /matlab/model)
 To go through the process of data pre-processing and model training, you can use this python notebook.
 (I used this dataset :https://github.com/ermongroup/Wifi_Activity_Recognition)

 After getting a trained model, now you need to put this model to work.
 For that you will need a later version of matlab.
 R2018b would be preferable.